For students

 Breathe and stretch

-Take 5 to 10 deep breaths, expelling all your air each exhale.
-Then stretch your hands, arms, shoulders, and whole body.
+Do this at the beginning, middle, or end of a session.
+Take 5 to 10 deep, full belly breaths, expelling all your air each exhale.
+Then stretch your hands, arms, shoulders, back, legs, and whole body.

 #65